ciena-frost/ember-frost-modal/README.md

 This addon uses the [ember-elsewhere](https://github.com/ef4/ember-elsewhere) to manage the modals, to lift them outside the normal route hiearchy.

-### ember-perfectscroll effects (TODO effects based of perfectscroll events, but not from perfectscroll)
+### ember-perfectscroll effects (TODO effects based off perfectscroll events, but not from perfectscroll)

 This gives you styling of header/footer when content is scrolled underneath either element